 5. Pet First Aid

 If you’re as paranoid over your dog’s health as I am, Pet First Aid is a great app to have handy in case of emergencies.
 It features tons of information about how to save your pet’s life in different situations.
 It also features lots of informative articles, videos and illustrations.
-It’s basically like carrying a first aid manual around in your pocket.
+It’s basically like carrying a first aid manual around in your pocket ( apps for dog walkers).
 Pure genius!

 And while those apps are downloading, check out this incredibly cute and hilarious viral video of Violet the 3-month-old Italian Greyhoud puppy playing with iPad game Cat Fishing 2 (it’s meant for cats but it works just as well for young, energetic pups):